Of all the sizes, miniature bonsai are among the most challenging to create. And in many ways, they are the most difficult to keep alive.

 2. Mame (pronounced ma-may) are often called “bean-size”.
 They are 4 inches or less (10 cm) in height.

-Although these are the most common guidelines, some teachers vary the heights slightly.
+Although these are the most common name and size guidelines, some teachers vary the heights slightly.

-In photographs, these miniature trees sometimes appear to be much larger.
+When these miniature trees are photographed they sometimes appear to be much larger.

 At first glance, one may think this small juniper, exhibited at a British shohin exhibit, could be three feet tall.
-(Photo to the right.)
+(It is 8 inches tall.)

 When shohin are pictured with an object to show the scale, the appearance totally changes.